 Don’t forget to take care of your mental wellbeing as well: you can create a list of things that make you happy or relaxed to turn to after a bad day; or you could create a Gratitude Log to help you see the sunny side of life.

 Why not check out our blog for Starting a Gratitude Practice for your Health

 So, are you up for the challenge of creating a bullet journal to take good care of your health?

-Hopefully this article has provided some inspiring page-ideas, but please remember you can personalize it in any way that works you.
+Hopefully this article has provided some inspiring page ideas, but please remember you can personalise it in any way that works for you.
 Your bullet journal is for YOU – and you deserve to be the priority in it.